A diagram-free approach to the stochastic estimates in regularity structures

-\begin{proof}[Proof of Remark \ref{rem:2}] We start with the first statement and argue that Theorem \ref{thm:main} extends to (\ref{cw20}), including the estimates (\ref{eq:pi_n}) and (\ref{cw60}).
-The most substantial change is the representation (\ref{eq:representation}) of the solution operator in terms of the convolution semi-group, see Subsection \ref{sec:semi_group}.
+\begin{proof}[Proof of Proposition \ref{rem:2}] The first statement is easy to check: The most substantial change is the representation (\ref{eq:representation}) of the solution operator in terms of the convolution semi-group, see Subsection \ref{sec:semi_group}.
 This requires changing the generator of the latter to $(\partial_2-a_0\partial_1^2)^*$ $(\partial_2$ $-a_0\partial_1^2)$ $=-\partial_2^2+|a_0|^2\partial_1^4$.
-Note that the adapted convolution kernel is a simple spatial rescaling of the standard one:
+Hence the new convolution kernel is a simple spatial rescaling of the standard one:

 and thus satisfies the relevant moment bounds (\ref{cw61}) locally uniformly in $a_0$.